CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 Data are collected through various technologies.
 Originally, data were collected by field staff who would manually observe and record volumes.
 Pneumatic road tubes were introduced to record motor vehicle volumes, speeds, and classifications.
 More recently, counting has shifted to video observation.

 Once the City receives data from the contractor, staff load the data into our database.
 Until recently, staff would load data files into a legacy Oracle database through an application called "FlowLoad".
 Data would then be retrieved through a user interface application called "Flow", where the data were formatted into nice reports.
 In recent years, "Flow" was replaced by [MOVE](https://github.com/CityofToronto/bdit_flashcrow).
+For TMC's an API has been set up to ingest data directly from the contractor into the MOVE database, then copied into bigdata.
+An API for SVC's is in the works.

 ## How often is data updated?